What should you do if your child is stuttering?

 • When you talk to your child, try to speak slowly and plainly with them, while allowing them to do the same.
 With this help, your little one will get more comfortable speaking and you may find they simply grow out of it.

-If none of this works, your doctor may recommend you see a speech therapist who specialises in children.
-Speech therapy might be the best course of action to help your baby gain their confidence and improve their speech and communication skills.
+If your child is stuttering, your doctor may recommend you see a speech therapist who specialises in children.
+Speech therapy might be the best course of action to help your little one gain their confidence and improve their speech and communication skills.